Cookies

 This dough does need to be chilled in the fridge for a minimum of 12 hours.
 This is one of those recipes in which the dough needs to be cold in order to work.

 Set oven to 350 degrees and bake the cookies for around ten minutes.
-Keep a close eye on the cookies to make sure they don’t burn.
+Keep a close eye on the cookies to ensure they don’t burn.

 Brown Butter Chocolate Chip Cookies Recipe